dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 - Miguel: "Hopefully this will be the last time we have to do this..”
 - (player name): "Did... did we do this earlier?”
 - Miguel: “Yeah, but we have to fry your memory every time it fails."
-- Miguel: "I have a good feeling about this time, though.
+- Miguel: "I have a good feeling about this one, though.
 435th time’s the charm!”
 - (player name): “...”

 ( the incubator turns to a test course )